 This article is targeted at users with the latest OS version for Mac, macOS Sierra.
 However, if you are using an older version of macOS (GameMaker Studio 2 supports from El Capitan onwards) then you can still test and compile your games, although some steps may be slightly different.

-Before going any further, you will first need to download and install Xcode which is what GameMaker Studio will use to build your projects.
+Before going any further, and if you haven't already, you will first need to download and install Xcode onto your Mac, which is what GameMaker Studio 2 will use to build your projects.
 You can get the latest copy of Xcode here: https://developer.apple.com/xcode/

 Once you have downloaded and installed Xcode, you need to link it with your Apple Developer account so that it can use the required certificates to build your projects.
 For that you need to follow these steps: